Updated May 24, 2023

 print("demo for zip function") #creating array object arr1 = [ "value1", "value2", "value3", "value4", "value5", "value6" ] arr2 = [ 1, 2, 3, 4, 5, 6 ] #calling zip function here to bind two array elements result = zip(arr1, arr2) #here mapping result to print in formte result = set(result) #printing result print("result after zip function is ::") print(result)

-In this example we are going to map the student data for name, roll number, city and grade they obtained and printing the result.
+In this example, we will map the student data for name, roll number, city, and grade they obtained and print the result.

 print("demo for zip function") #creating array object arr1 = [ "Amit", "Sumit", "Vinit", "Kavit", "aman", "vijay" ] arr2 = [ "mumbai", "pune", "bng", "chennai", "hyd", "deilhi" ] arr3 = [ "001", "004", "003", "009", "010", "011" ] arr4 = [ 1, 2, 3, 4, 5, 6 ] #calling zip function here to bind two array elements result = zip(arr1, arr2, arr3, arr4) #here mapping result to print in formte result = set(result) #printing result print("result after zip function is ::") print(result)

-If we want to bind or zip the data of different array then we can go for zip function in python of NumPy.
-This function eliminates the need of class object if not required.
-We can easily map our data with any number of the array and this can be done very easily with the use of the zip() function.
+If we want to bind or zip the data of different arrays, then we can go for the zip function in Python of NumPy.
+This function eliminates the need for a class object if not required.
+We can easily map our data with any number of the array, and this can be done very easily with the use of the zip() function.